Some remarks on a mathematical model for water flow in porous media with competition between transport and diffusion: Materials and methods

 The mathematical model derived from the mass balance equation is the following:

 where $s = s({\bf x},t) \in (0,1)$ is the saturation (i.e.~the ratio between the water volume and pore volume), $s_t$ its time derivative, $s_z$ its derivative with respect to $z$ (i.e.~the variable representing the vertical direction), and $p$ is the capillary pressure.
-The notation $(\cdot)^+$ re\-pre\-sents the nonnegative part of a function.
 The time is denoted by $t \geq 0$, the porous body is represented by a domain $\Omega \subset \mathbb{R}^3$ with coordinates ${\bf x} = (x,y,z) \in \Omega$ and with Lipschitz boun\-da\-ry $\partial \Omega$.
-The parameter $\kappa$ is the diffusion coefficient, $\alpha$ is the characteristic time related to the friction on the liquid-solid interface, $g$ is the gravity constant, and $\bar{s} \in (0,1)$ denotes a residual saturation value.
+The parameter $\kappa$ is the coefficient, which corresponds to the permeability of the medium, $\alpha$ is the characteristic time related to the friction at the liquid-solid interface, $g$ is the gravity constant, and $\bar{s} \in (0,1)$ denotes the critical saturation value.
 If $s\le \bar{s}$, then $s$ can increase or decrease only due to the flow driven by diffusion.
 The model is complemented by a constitutive relation between the saturation $s$ and the capillary pressure $p$.
-Experimental evidence indicates that the dependence is of hysteresis type, but only linear dependence is considered in this paper.
+Experimental evidence (see e.g.~\cite{Poulovassilis} for tests in a close-to-natural environment) indicates that the dependence is of hysteresis type.
+However, in the case of a purely hysteretic pressure-saturation relationship, the degeneracy of the problem could affect the convergence of the numerical scheme, see \cite{DCDS}.
+For simplicity, and as a first step towards more complex models, only linear dependence between $s$ and $p$ is considered in this paper.

 The model in \cite{BDCGPK} is also coupled with an initial condition

 and boundary conditions assuming no flow through the vertical parts of the boundary

 where $Q$ is the water mass flux vector, $n$ the unit outward normal vector, and $\cdot $ denotes the scalar pro\-duct.
 The model is completed by boundary conditions prescribing the inflow/outflow through the horizontal parts of the boundary